On Realistic Target Coverage by Autonomous Drones: Evaluation

-We evaluate the algorithms in the extreme case where all present objects are targets (i.e., no obstacles) which requires maximal computations.
+We evaluate the algorithms in the extreme case where all present objects are targets (i.e., no obstacles).
+Since both targets and obstacles act as occluders while only targets need to be covered, this setup requires maximal computations for the chosen number of objects.
 The goal of this evaluation is to show the effect of changing the number of targets, range, and AOV on the number of drones and processing time required to perform the coverage task under the proposed model.
-Targets are placed at random locations with random orientations over the area of interest.
-We make sure that targets do not overlap to avoid unrealistic conditions.
+Targets are placed at random locations with random poses over the area of interest such that they do not overlap.
 The default values of simulation parameters are shown in Table~\ref{table:pars} for both small and large scenarios.
 We use small scenarios to evaluate the approximation algorithm, which suffices to show the advantages of sampling, and use larger scenarios to compare the different heuristics.
+We use three resolutions of grid sampling: Grid 10x10 (sparse), Grid 20x20 (medium) and Grid 50x50 (dense) for $\epsilon$ set to 10~$m$, 5~$m$ and 2~$m$, respectively.

 Figure~\ref{fig:target_perf} shows the effect of increasing the number of targets.
 The approximation algorithm produces the best performance in terms of the number of cameras required while taking orders of magnitude more time than sampling approaches due to its higher complexity.
-The approximation algorithm exceeds a minute per calculation for less than 25 targets while BCPF sampling computes a coverage for 140 targets in around a minute for $\epsilon_a=0.1$.
-Scenarios with large numbers of targets can arise in infrastructure inspection where targets are potential points of failure.
-It can also occur in crowd monitoring settings where mini-drones can be used.
+The approximation algorithm exceeds a minute per calculation for less than 25 targets while BCPF sampling computes a coverage for 140 targets in around a minute with $\epsilon_a=0.1 \: rad$.

-Figure~\ref{fig:target_perf_more} better compares the performance of sampling approaches in larger scenarios.
-The runtime of BCPF sampling grows quadratically in the number of targets while grid sampling is almost linear.
-Grid sampling provides a comparable number of cameras to the proposed algorithms for small numbers of targets because when targets are sparse, compact configurations captured by the CPF are less common.
-However, it is clear that BCPF sampling outperforms grid sampling in terms of the number of cameras.
-Moreover, for large $\epsilon_a$ of 0.1, BCPF sampling outperforms grid sampling requiring 12\% less cameras and running up to 2x faster at 140 targets.
+Figure~\ref{fig:target_perf_more} contrasts the performance of sampling approaches in large scale scenarios.
+Grid sampling provides a comparable number of cameras for small numbers of targets where it is unlikely to have compact configurations of CPF intersections that grid sampling might miss.
+However, it is clear that BCPF sampling is superior in terms of the number of cameras.
+Moreover, for a moderate $\epsilon_a$ of 0.1~$rad$, BCPF sampling outperforms grid sampling requiring 12\% less cameras and running up to 2x faster on 140 targets.